leticiaseixas/wai-list-of-courses/content/index.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "List of Accessibility Courses"
+title: "[Draft] List of Accessibility Courses"
-title_html: "List of Accessibility Courses:<br>Education and training"
+title_html: "[Draft] List of Accessibility Courses:<br>Education and training"
 nav_title: "List of Courses"

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry